rtshkmr/nowwat/README.md

 13. callback function for the submission (making the API request)
   - callback is made in the context of the parent component, and passed in the form component
+  - submission works

+14. Delete action"
+    - declare callback method in editor component and pass to the task component (child) in a similar way

 https://react-bootstrap.github.io/getting-started/introduction/